Patient information for drug utilization review; contact information for electronically transmitted prescription, 8.21, 21.6(1)“d,” 21.7(3)

 Purpose and Summary

-The proposed rule making clarifies that patient information which is needed for a pharmacist to conduct drug utilization review shall be obtained and that the collection of such information can be delegated to a pharmacy technician.
-The rule making also provides that an electronically transmitted prescription must include the telephone number where the prescriber can be contacted and updates a reference.
+This rule making clarifies that patient information which is needed for a pharmacist to conduct drug utilization review shall be obtained and that the collection of such information can be delegated to a pharmacy technician or pharmacist-intern.
+This rule making also provides that an electronically transmitted prescription must include the telephone number where the prescriber can be contacted and updates a reference.

 This rule making has no fiscal impact to the State of Iowa.